Data-Driven Debugging for Functional Side Channels: Related Work

-\textbf{Statistical Learning for program performance analysis.} Machine learning techniques have been used for detecting and explaining performance bugs in software ~\cite{tizpaz2017discriminating,aaai18,song2014statistical}.
-Tizpaz-Niari et al.~\cite{aaai18} consider performance issues in softwares.
-They also cluster execution times of programs and then explain what properties of program distinguish the different functional clusters.
-Their work is limited to linear functions as it needs to discover functions, while we support arbitrary functions .
-Further, they analyze performance, while we focus on confidentiality.
-Time series have been used for profiling and failure detection ~\cite{hauswirth2004vertical,hauswirth2005automating, sweeney2004using,adamoli2010trevis}.
-In particular, Hauswirth et al.~\cite{hauswirth2005automating} group the traces of the same input together.
-If there is a pattern like sudden instruction-per-cycle changes, they align all executions using dynamic time warping (DTW)~\cite{berndt1994using} and apply statistical correlation to find properties that are linked to the changes.
-In contrast, we use (different forms of) functional data analysis for confidentiality.
+\textbf{Localization of vulnerable code fragments.} Machine learning techniques have been used to detect and pinpoint culprit codes ~\cite{tizpaz2017discriminating,aaai18,song2014statistical}.
+Tizpaz-Niari et al.~\cite{aaai18} consider performance issues in Java applications.
+They cluster the execution time of applications and then explain what program properties distinguish different functional clusters.
+The work~\cite{aaai18} is limited to linear functions (as it needs to discover functions), while ours supports arbitrary timing functions over public inputs.
+In our security context, the program internal features can be functional.
+We use an extension of the decision tree algorithm in~\cite{aaai18} to interpret different clusters.
+Symbolic executions have also been used to find vulnerable fragments~\cite{wang2017cached,guo2018adversarial,wu2018eliminating}.
+Richer explanatory models are a unique aspect of our work.
+Our decision trees pinpoint basic blocks, contributing to different observations, as functions of public inputs.